LankeyBoard/RulesGraph/generatedRules.md

 You cannot be seen and gain a +5 to attack Tests while hidden.
 Attacking, casting magic, or performing another noticeable act while hidden immediately triggers a Heart test to spot you from any nearby creatures.

+### Incapacitated

+slug: INCAPACITATED-STATUS

+You cannot take actions or move and are unaware of your surroundings.

+### Pinned

+slug: PINNED-STATUS

+Your speed is reduced to 0, you have Misfortune on all attacks and spellcasting Tests.

 ### Prone

 slug: PRONE-STATUS

-Your speed is reduced by 20ft to a minimum of 5ft.
+Your speed is reduced by 20 ft. to a minimum of 5 ft.
 Ranged attacks against you have Misfortune while melee attacks have Fortune's Favor.

 ### Slowed